learn-co-curriculum/dsc-html-introduction/README.md

 being displayed.
 If you're in a remote community where internet access is expensive, you might choose to disable images and only pay to download those which you _absolutely need_.
-So while an `img` will inject an image and "work," honoring the Web's vision for openness and inclusivity requires that we provide the `alt` tag as well.
+So while an `img` will inject an image and "work," honoring the Web's vision for openness and inclusivity requires that you provide the `alt` tag as well.

 `<img src="URL_TO_IMAGE" alt="Picture of a Dog">`

 ## Lists

 Some other useful HTML elements are lists.
-We can make bulleted, or unordered lists, using opening and closing `ul` tags.
-Inside, we can nest an `li`, or "list item" element for each item on our list.
+You can make bulleted, or unordered lists, using opening and closing `ul` tags.
+Inside, you can nest an `li`, or "list item" element for each item on our list.

 ```html